DongDong-Zoez/SL/README.md

 In this work, we have implement bootstrap sampling from scratch, include parametric bootstrap and non-parametric bootstrap

-We also demo some simple example for how to use the function
+We also demo some simple example for how to use the function.

+## HW6

+In this work, we have implement KS test for approximate p value test the data came from a specify distribution or not.